didge/VirtualBox-Clone-Backup/README.md

 2. Edit and rename *(optional)* **Example Start.bat** according to your needs.
 See below [Usage](#Usage)
 3. Create a basic task to periodically start **Example Start.bat** *(or whatever you named it)* with [Task Scheduler](https://www.google.com/search?q=Windows+Task+Scheduler&oq=Windows+Task+Scheduler).

-Using *Example Start.bat* from Task Scheduler makes editing the parameters a bit more *'user friendly'* and easier to duplicate.
+Using *Example Start.bat* from Task Scheduler makes editing the parameters a bit more user friendly and easier to duplicate.

 ## How It Works
 VBCP starts by taking a snapshot of a target vm.
 The `backupmode` param lets you choose between taking live snapshots or snapshots from stopped or saved states.